 Ditto – at least on this side of the Atlantic.

 Aston Martin, BMW Porsche and Ferrari have slightly different view – all will be on display at speed at Road America.

-Instead of a fading NASCAR series that run decal covered spec racers to make them look lit what they decidedly ain’t, sports cars cover a lot of ground while turning left, right, moving up down with elevation changes and charging into blind curves.
+Instead of a fading NASCAR series that runs decal covered spec racers to make them look like what they decidedly ain’t, sports cars cover a lot of ground quickly while turning left, right, moving up ‘n down with elevation changes and charging into blind curves.
 They also run, and run hard in the rain.
-Sports car racing is a bit like the ‘restaurant row phenomenon” where multiple offerings in proximity – in this case fender-to-fender or exhaust-to-front bumper kissing at racing speeds – allows all to thrive in a cacophonous street and track democracy where you ‘run what you brung’ machines that are legal on the track.
-And the street legal versions of these cars have never been so edgy, so close to the pro versions particularly in the GT classes that there is a performance heaven on earth.